Zirui-Zhang941/AI-Based-Game/README.md

 - Your goal is to make the four nodes form a line in any direction (horizontal, vertical, or diagonal) to win the game.

 ## AI Performance
-- Based on the A* search algorithm
+- Based on the Heuristic evaluation
 - The AI algorithm has been tested randomly and can win approximately 2/3 of the games.

 Enjoy the game!